On the SDEs and Scaling Rules for Adaptive Gradient Algorithms: Related Work

 \section{Related Work}

-We defer a full discussion of empirical and theoretical works on adaptive gradient methods to \Cref{sec:app_addl_works} and only discuss works relevant to SDEs and scaling rules here. \paragraph{Applications of SDE Approximations.} There are applications of the SDE approximation beyond the derivation of a scaling rule. \cite{li2020reconciling} and \cite{kunin2020neural} assumed that the loss has some symmetry (i.e., scale invariance) and studied the resulting dynamics.
+We defer a full discussion of empirical and theoretical works on adaptive gradient methods to \Cref{sec:app_addl_works} and only discuss works relevant to SDEs and scaling rules here.

+\paragraph{Applications of SDE Approximations.} There are applications of the SDE approximation beyond the derivation of a scaling rule. \cite{li2020reconciling} and \cite{kunin2021neural} assumed that the loss has some symmetry (i.e., scale invariance) and studied the resulting dynamics.
 Furthermore, \cite{li2020reconciling} used this property to explain the phenomenon of sudden rising error after LR decay in training. \cite{xie2021diffusion} analyzed why SGD favors flat minima using an SDE-motivated diffusion model.

-\paragraph{Past Work on Square Root Scaling Rule.} As mentioned before, square root scaling was incorrectly believed for a few years to be theoretically justified for SGD. \cite{granziol2021learning} decomposed the stochastic Hessian during batch training into a deterministic Hessian and stochastic sampling perturbation and assumes one of the components to be low rank to propose a square root scaling rule. \cite{you2020lamb} empirically discovered a square root scaling rule for language models trained by LAMB, a layer-wise variant of Adam. \cite{xie2020adai} heuristically derived, but did not show an approximation bound for, a second-order SDE for approximating Adam, and they applied the SDE to study the time needed for Adam to escape sharp minima. \cite{xie2020adai} did not discuss a scaling rule, though their proposed SDE may admit one.
-Similarly, \cite{zhou2020theoretically} derived a \levy~SDE for Adam, but no approximation bounds are given in the paper.
+\paragraph{Past Work on Square Root Scaling Rule.} As mentioned before, square root scaling was incorrectly believed for a few years to be theoretically justified for SGD. \citet{granziol2021learning} decomposed the stochastic Hessian during batch training into a deterministic Hessian and stochastic sampling perturbation and assumes one of the components to be low rank to propose a square root scaling rule. \citep{you2020lamb} empirically discovered a square root scaling rule for language models trained by LAMB, a layer-wise variant of Adam. \citet{xie2022adai} heuristically derived, but did not show an approximation bound for, a second-order SDE for approximating Adam, and they applied the SDE to study the time needed for Adam to escape sharp minima. \citet{xie2022adai} did not discuss a scaling rule, though their proposed SDE may admit one.
+Similarly, \citet{zhou2020theoretically} derived a \levy~SDE for Adam, but no approximation bounds are given in the paper.